List of The Office (American TV series) characters: The Scranton Strangler

 George Howard Skub, nicknamed "The Scranton Strangler" by the media, is a serial killer who, as his moniker would suggest, strangles his victims.
 Although never seen on-screen, he has been referred to several times, starting with the sixth season episode "The Delivery", in which a newspaper headline reads "The Scranton Strangler Strikes Again".
 In a deleted scene from "Happy Hour", Michael tries to impersonate the Scranton Strangler to impress Pam's friend.
 In "Body Language", Dwight talks to Kelly about the best possible move to fight the Scranton Strangler.
 In the seventh season episode "Costume Contest", Dwight dresses like the Strangler for Halloween.
 In the opening of "Viewing Party", the office staff are watching a live broadcast of a police chase of the Scranton Strangler, and they get excited when the cars pass by on the road in front of the office building.
 In "Classy Christmas", Toby is chosen as a juror for the Scranton Strangler's trial, which forces him to take a leave of absence and results in Holly Flax being appointed his temporary replacement.
 In "Michael's Last Dundies", Toby states that the man he helped convict as the Scranton Strangler has been sentenced to the death penalty, but that Toby is starting to have second thoughts about whether or not the man was actually guilty.
 The Strangler is not mentioned again until the ninth season Christmas episode "Dwight Christmas", in which Toby reveals the name of the convicted murderer, whom he still believes to be innocent.
 A few episodes later, however, in "Moving On", after Nellie tells Toby to either do something about it or stop talking, he goes to see Skub in prison, and is nearly strangled, finally putting to rest the mystery of whether the right man was convicted.

 Gordon

 Gordon (Andrew Daly) is an impersonator hired by Jim to portray Ben Franklin in the eponymous episode.
-He is introduced by Michael to several members of the female staff, during which he mistakenly remarks that Ben Franklin was a president.
-Gordon, in character, replies saying "[Franklin] never was president", but Michael insists that Ben Franklin was, thinking that Gordon is replying as himself.
-Initially underwhelmed by his presence, the ladies find Gordon quite fun later on.
-During the course of the episode, Jim tries to convince Dwight that Gordon was actually the real Ben Franklin; to prove Jim wrong, Dwight asks Gordon for the names of several monarchs during the latter's time, which backfires as Gordon answers without hesitation.
-At the end of the episode, Gordon breaks character in order to hit on Pam, but Pam is not interested.
+He is introduced by Michael to the female staff, during which he mistakenly remarks that Ben Franklin was a president.
+Gordon, in character, replies "I never was president", but Michael insists that Ben Franklin was, thinking that Gordon is breaking character.
+Initially underwhelmed by his presence, the ladies find Gordon quite fun.
+Jim tries to convince Dwight that Gordon is the real Ben Franklin; to prove Jim wrong, Dwight asks Gordon questions relevant to Franklin’s time, but Gordon answers without hesitation.
+Gordon breaks character in order to hit on Pam, but Pam is not interested.